Sometimes patients have NO idea what anything is.

 Most often this is just infusing water to keep you hydrated.
 You can lose a LOT of blood in a short time span during delivery and we desperately want a way to help you if that happens.

 If you drink a lot of water ahead of time, this makes the nurse’s job easier, hence making it easier on you.
-IV’s are often on birth plans — I have a free birth plan worksheet.
+IV’s are often on birth plans — I have a free birth plan worksheet in my Free Beginning Prenatal class.

 Your bag of waters (amniotic sac) is important at delivery

-Your baby is being surrounded by a bag of waters (also called the amniotic sac) that contains mainly baby pee as well as a few other things produced by the mother.
+Your baby is being surrounded by a bag of waters (also called the amniotic sac) that contains mainly baby pee as well as a few other things produced by the mother (the water is called amniotic fluid).
 Most people’s water doesn’t break on their own, and often your doctor will come break it to speed up labor.

 It’s normal, but if you have concerns, discuss it with your doctor.
 Is my water broken is one of my most popular pregnancy posts.